 And maybe that’s why Yucca is in there.
 Heller can demand that Yucca be taken out – or at least the funding somewhat curtailed – and then when Trump agrees, Heller can declare victory — he “fought hard!” — and merrily vote for all the other mean-spirited, counter-productive nonsense in Trump’s budget.
 Spending cuts is a cult obsession with Republicans, so Heller very likely heartily approves of the overall budget anyway, despite (because of?) the pain and suffering it will inflict on the economy, communities, and poor people who would have to live without heating and air conditioning in their over-priced apartments from now on.

 Now for kicks let’s add Trumpcare to the mix.
 People who can’t afford air conditioning will also be without health coverage, so if they or their children get sick — during one of those stretches when the heat hits the teens, perhaps — emergency rooms will have to pass costs on to everybody else (more specifically, in UMC’s case, taxpayers, which is why all the other — for-profit — hospitals prefer that ambulances take poor people to UMC).
-Of course some people will insist on having health coverage even if it is much more expensive, which under Trump care it will be, because they need it.
-That means they won’t have money left over to buy other things, which is just more bad bad bad for the economy.
+Of course, some people will insist on having health coverage.
+If you are one of those people, MediCal is a popular health coverage program for California residents which you can discover here.
+Health coverage may now be more expensive under Trumpcare, because they need it.
+That means they won’t have money left over to buy other things, which is worse for the economy.
 So presumably Heller will vote for Trumpcare too.